 In such a case, you can contact the sender to send the email again.

 If you are getting a ‘The provided number is for an unsupported country’ message after entering your mobile number to receive a passcode while accessing an expiring email, it means the feature is not supported in your region.

 SMS passcode feature is only available if the receiver’s mobile number belong to these regions:

 - North America

 - South America

 If you still can’t open a confidential email, you can try switching accounts.
 Check if you are logged into the same Google account to which the email has been sent.
 You can visit our guide to switch Google accounts quickly on iPhone and Android.

 The option to send expiring emails on iPhone, iPad, and Android could come in handy when you share sensitive attachments and messages.
-Also, it is noteworthy that you cannot schedule expiring emails.
+Also, it is noteworthy that you can always schedule non-expiring emails on Apple devices but can’t do the same with expiring emails.
 We hope this guide helped you send expiring emails on iPhone and iPad without facing any issue.
 Here are some more tips if you want to use the Gmail app on iPhone like a pro.